9 Tips for Staying Strong When Trying to Adopt - Baby Chick

 “Talk to other people who have adopted to find support.” –Megan

 “I was part of a Yahoo group of families adopting through our agency’s program, and we all became close.
-For those who travel ahead of us, we were glued to their adoption blogs for daily updates while they were in China.
+For those who traveled ahead of us, we were glued to their adoption blogs for daily updates while they were in China.
 When it was our turn to travel, I already felt like I knew the families in our travel group.
 It was easy to bond quickly, going through the same process.” –Carrie

 4. Stay Strong to Your Commitment

 “There will be friends and family who do not understand what you are doing and why.
 They might say hurtful things.
 They might disagree with you.
-They might even cut off some or all but STICK TO YOUR CONVICTION or COMMITMENT.
+They might even cut off some or all, but STICK TO YOUR CONVICTION or COMMITMENT.
 You don’t owe anyone else an explanation if it is what is right for your family!” –Holly

 “Have patience, and don’t lose hope if something falls through no matter how perfect it felt.” –Esther